Seteco/Somorrostro/mynetdata-menu-item.md

     every `[registry].registry save db every new entries` entries in `registry-log.db`, netdata will save its database to `registry.db` and empty `registry-log.db`.

 Both files are machine readable text files.

+## The future

+The registry open a whole world of new possibilities for netdata.
+Check here what we think: https://github.com/firehol/netdata/issues/416